gladly-team/next-firebase-auth/README.md

  * Build and return a dummy AuthUser instance to use in tests.
  *
  * @arg {boolean} isLoggedIn - Pass `false` to mimic a logged out user.
- * @returns {AuthUserContext} - A mocked AuthUser instance, with 'serialize' added.
+ * @returns {UserContext} - A mocked AuthUser instance, with 'serialize' added.
  */
 const getMockAuthUser = (isLoggedIn = true) => ({
   id: isLoggedIn ? 'abcd1234' : null,